burningion/nvidia-accelerated-pytorch-ffmpeg-opencv/README.md

 This is a work in progress Docker image for a talk demonstrating processing videos with GPUs.

-It starts with the [NVIDIA Pytorch](https://ngc.nvidia.com/catalog/containers/nvidia%2Fpytorch) container, and then builds ffmpeg and OpenCV 4.0.
+It starts with the [NVIDIA Pytorch](https://ngc.nvidia.com/catalog/containers/nvidia%2Fpytorch) container, and then builds ffmpeg and OpenCV 4.0 from source with hardware acceleration.

 Running it via `nvidia-docker` gives us hardware access to the GPU, and lets us keep our host operating system clean / independent.